-- What is the prognosis for individuals with Becker muscular dystrophy?
+- What is the long-term outlook for people with Becker muscular dystrophy?

-In about two thirds of cases, an affected male inherits the mutation from a mother who carries an altered copy of the DMD gene.
-The other one third of cases probably result from new mutations in the gene.
+In about two thirds of cases, an affected male inherits the mutation from his mother who carries a mutated copy of the DMD gene.
+The other third of cases probably result from new mutations in the gene.

 - Abnormally developed bones, leading to deformities of the chest and back (scoliosis)

 - Congestive heart failure or irregular heartbeat (arrhythmias)